jffc-dev/GamingStore/README.md

 ---

 ### `feature/product-images`
-- [ ] Ensure product information (including images) is accessible to both logged and not logged users.
+- [X] Ensure product information (including images) is accessible to both logged and not logged users.
-- [ ] Update the `ProductResolver` to include logic for public and authenticated queries.
+- [X] Update the `ProductResolver` to include logic for public and authenticated queries.
-- [ ] Validate that images are properly served and permissions do not restrict visibility.
+- [X] Validate that images are properly served and permissions do not restrict visibility.
-- [ ] Test product queries for both authenticated and unauthenticated users.
+- [X] Test product queries for both authenticated and unauthenticated users.

 ---

 ### `feature/disable-products`
-- [ ] Add a feature to allow managers to disable products.
+- [X] Add a feature to allow managers to disable products.
-- [ ] Update the product entity to include an `isActive` flag for toggling visibility.
+- [X] Update the product entity to include an `isActive` flag for toggling visibility.
-- [ ] Implement a mutation in the `ProductResolver` to handle product disabling.
+- [X] Implement a mutation in the `ProductResolver` to handle product disabling.
-- [ ] Ensure disabled products are excluded from public queries.
+- [X] Ensure disabled products are excluded from public queries.
-- [ ] Test the disable functionality and its impact on product visibility for users.
+- [X] Test the disable functionality and its impact on product visibility for users.

+---

+### `feature/manage-orders`

+#### **Order Creation**
+- [ ] Add a feature to allow users to create orders from their shopping cart.
+- [ ] Update the `Order` entity to include necessary fields (e.g., `orderId`, `userId`, `items`, `totalPrice`, `status`, `createdAt`).
+- [ ] Implement a mutation in the `OrderResolver` to handle order creation.
+- [ ] Create an `OrderItem` entity to represent individual items in an order, linked to products.
+- [ ] Validate that the shopping cart items and their quantities are available before creating the order.
+- [ ] Deduct stock quantities for purchased products upon successful order creation.
+- [ ] Notify users of order confirmation and provide an order summary.
+- [ ] Ensure proper error handling for cases like insufficient stock or invalid cart.
+- [ ] Write unit tests for the order creation functionality.

+#### **Retrieve Orders**
+- [ ] Implement a query in the `OrderResolver` to allow users to retrieve their orders.
+  - Fields: `orderId`, `items`, `totalPrice`, `status`, `createdAt`.
+- [ ] Allow filtering options for retrieving orders (e.g., by `status` or `date range`).
+- [ ] Ensure orders are only accessible to the respective user.
+- [ ] Write tests to validate order retrieval and authorization.

+#### **Admin/Manager Order Queries**
+- [ ] Implement a query in the `OrderResolver` to allow admins or managers to retrieve orders by user.
+  - Fields: `orderId`, `userId`, `items`, `totalPrice`, `status`, `createdAt`.
+- [ ] Add support for pagination and sorting options for better manageability.
+- [ ] Ensure proper role-based access control for this feature.
+- [ ] Write tests to validate the retrieval of orders by user and access restrictions.

 ---